Lawrence J. Quintal,

 Larry is the husband of Christine (DeLawrence) Quintal, also a funeral director and embalmer and co-owner of Silva Funeral Home, he has three daughters, Alyssa, Victoria, Kirstie, step children Emily, Ally and Tyler.

-He is a classic car owner and enthusiast, his interests include, Auto mechanics, dirt bike riding, attending classic car shows, boating and fishing with his most faithful boating partner, his dog Candi.
+He is a classic muscle car owner and enthusiast, his interests include, Auto mechanics, dirt bike riding, attending classic car shows, going for walks with his dog Nissa.
+He also enjoyed boating and fishing with his most faithful boating partner, his late dog Candie.